 • Difficulty with functional mobility

-One of the best ways to understand which of these symptoms they are experiencing is to discuss their limitations or how it affects their day to day activities.
-This will then help you to find ways which offer the most support that caters to their needs.
+One of the best ways to understand which of these symptoms they are experiencing is to discuss their limitations or how it affects their day-to-day activities.
+This will then help you find ways which offer the most support that caters to their needs.

 How to assist physically